 Small cells can significantly enhance network’s throughput, but there are several key challenges associated with the deployment of HetNets such as load-balancing and the high interference.
 For instance, low-power BSs can be overshadowed by the high transmit power of the macro BS, rendering existing user association techniques such as the max-power user association impractical due to the load-imbalance it causes in the network.
 Similarly, co-channel deployment of these cells prohibitively increases the interference, degrading the quality-of-service especially for users located at cell edges.

-policies that significantly improve the user’s throughput by balancing the load
+policies that either maximize the user’s throughput or coverage by balancing the load

 for different network settings.
+The proposed policies are user-centric, i.e., they don't require network-wide coordination.
+Furthermore, we propose different implementations of the proposed policies including cell-range expansion.
 In addition, we study interference not only via

 the allocation of time-frequency resources but also via the allocation of